kevinolega/callcentertrainingtips/2web/2web-w1.md

 ---
 ## INSTRUCTIONS

+<iframe width="560" height="315" src="https://www.youtube.com/embed/WPeyxeywTxA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Please read all the lessons and instructions carefully.

 Please answer all the activities.

-Please follow the one sentence paragraph format when you submit your answers.
+Please follow the one-sentence paragraph format when you submit your answers.

-The one sentence paragraph format is explained in the lessons Removing Bad Habits and One Sentence Paragraph on Lesson 7.
+The one sentence paragraph format is explained in the lessons Removing Bad Habits and One-Sentence Paragraph on Lesson 6.

-Minimum number of sentences for most of the writing exercises is fifteen sentences.
+The minimum number of sentences for most of the writing exercises is fifteen sentences.

 We record a video of your phone coaching session for training purposes.